d3v1an7/macos-fresh/README.md

   - Load presets: base16-ocean.dark.256
 - Install apps listed as 'Manual Install' in `conf/variables`
 - Install Microsoft Office
+- Install apps I stupidly bought from the App Store

 ## Contributing
 If you have any questions or suggestions, please either submit a pull request, raise and issue ticket, or catch me on [Twitter](https://twitter.com/d3v1an7).